 Co-locating this investment means that the same transmission infrastructure can be used to reduce the overall amount of network investment needed.

-The Infrastructure Priority List separately includes a High Priority Initiative for the future connectivity and reliability of the NEM, which includes transmission infrastructure to the REZs.
+The Infrastructure Priority List separately includes a proposal for the future connectivity and reliability of the NEM, which includes transmission infrastructure to the REZs.

-Potential options to address the initiative include expansion of existing or new REZs across the NEM.
+Potential options to address the proposal include expansion of existing or new REZs across the NEM.
 The infrastructure within these REZs could include new large-scale wind, solar and hydro.